snigdhapaul2003/SBSPS-Challenge-9890-SafeZone-Real-time-Video-Analytics-for-Industrial-Safety/README.md

 Chosen Solution:
 "AutoAware: Automatic car safety alarm system"
 Our solution aims to develop an advanced low-light object detection system using YOLOv8, a real-time object detection algorithm.
 Its core purpose is to enhance driver's safety by identifying potential obstacles and hazards in low light conditions, specifically vehicles and pedestrians.
-The solution is versatile and applicable across industries such as logistics, delivery, construction, mining, and agriculture.
-By implementing the system on a driver's perspective video feed, it simulates real-world scenarios, offering practical safety enhancements for various transportation sectors.
+The solution is versatile and applicable across logistics, delivery, construction, mining, and agriculture industries.
+Implementing the system on a driver's perspective video feed simulates real-world scenarios, offering practical safety enhancements for various transportation sectors.

 Requirement Analysis:
 Functional Requirements: